 Nearly thirty people have been displaced after a massive fire in Bridgeport that destroyed two homes.
 WFSB reports that the fire broke out around 2 am in the area of Putnam and Brooks Streets.

-Bridgeport Personal Injury Lawyers at Carter Mario Injury Lawyers are glad to hear that everyone was able to escape the houses safely.
+The Bridgeport Personal Injury Lawyers at Carter Mario Law Firm is glad to hear that everyone was able to escape the houses safely.
 Accidents like this remind us of fire safety, which is why we’ve put together this list of eight things to do when you discover a fire.